LucasPaesen/samenvattingen/test_cn2.md

 4. Does not scale well with growing networks; maintenance becomes cumbersome.
 5. Requires complete knowledge of the whole network for proper implementation

+**Wanneer static routes gebruiken?**

+1. Providing ease of routing table maintenance in smaller networks that are not expected to grow significantly.
+2. Routing to and from stub networks.
+A stub network is a network accessed by a single route, and the router has no other neighbors.
+3. Using a single default route to represent a path to any network that does not have a more specific match with another route in the routing table.
+Default routes are used to send traffic to any destination beyond the next upstream router.

+**Often uses of static routing:**

+1. Connect to a specific network.
+2. Provide a Gateway of Last Resort for a stub network.
+3. Reduce the number of routes advertised by summarizing several contiguous networks as one static route.
+4. Create a backup route in case a primary route link fails

+**Default static route:**
+is a route that matches all packets.
+A default static route is simply a static route with 0.0.0.0/0 as the destination ipv4 address.

+**Floating static route:**

+ 1. Floating static routes are static routes that are used to provide a backup path to a primary static or dynamic route, in the event of a link failure.
+ 2. The floating static route is only used when the primary route is not available.
+ 3. To accomplish this, the floating static route is configured with a higher administrative distance than the primary route.

 ###Afkortingen
 [Terug naar hoofdstukken overzicht](#samenvatting-computernetwerken-2)